top of page

 Metaphase: The Dancers Line Up

-The 46 X-shaped "double chromosomes" line up next to each other at the center, or equator, of the cell.
-The centrosomes--which are now at opposite ends of the cell--send out more mitotic spindles that attach to the molecular hooks.
-By the end of metaphase, all 46 chromosomes (92 chromatids) will be aligned along the equator and each of their hooks will be attached to a mitotic spindle emanating from one or the other of the centrosomes.
+By the end of metaphase, all 46 chromosomes (92 chromatids) will be aligned along the equator and each of their hooks will be attached to a spindle fiber emanating from one or the other of the centrosomes.

 Anaphase: The Dance Begins

-At the start of anaphase, the cell releases the bonds that have been holding each pair of chromosomes together.
-The enzyme responsible has been waiting in an inactive state as a safety precaution.
-Only when the cell confirms that every chromosome is properly aligned does the enzyme switch on.
-It then cuts the protein rings linking the chromosomes, allowing them to separate and be pulled apart.
+The enzyme responsible waits in an inactive state.
+When the cell confirms that the chromosomes are properly aligned, the enzyme switches on.
+It cuts the protein rings linking the chromosomes, allowing them to be pulled apart.

 Anaphase Telophase Daughter cells